fastai/course-v3/docs/index.md

 ### PyTorch and fastai

 We teach how to train [PyTorch](https://pytorch.org/) models using the [fastai](https://docs.fast.ai) library.
 These two pieces of software are deeply connected&mdash;you can't become really proficient at using fastai if you don't know PyTorch well, too.
 Therefore, you will often need to refer to the [PyTorch docs](https://pytorch.org/docs/stable/index.html).
-And you may also want to check out the [PyTorch forums](https://discuss.pytorch.org/) (which also happen to use Discourse).
+And you may also want to check out the [PyTorch forums](https://discuss.pytorch.org/) (which also happens throughout this course).

 Of course, to discuss fastai, you can use our forums, and be sure to look through the [fastai docs](https://docs.fast.ai) too.